-Our Affiliated Project: The Montero Home/School in Okinawa, Bolivia
+Our Affiliated Site: The Montero School in Okinawa, Bolivia

 • Ages served: 5 – 18 years of age

-• Facility description: Montero Home/School consists of a large, one-story school and an adjacent children’s home.
+• Facility Description: The school consists of a large, one-story school with administrative offices.

 • Education: Core academic subjects for grades 1-12 are taught, as well as accounting and agronomy.
 The school year runs from February to November.
 Children have December and January, the country’s warmest months, off for summer break.